E-Bike Laws by State

 Western Australia

-Western Australia follows the national 250W pedal-assist standard but enforces it aggressively — including seizing and crushing non-compliant e-bikes.
+WA requires riders to be 16+, follows the national 250W pedal-assist standard, and enforces it aggressively — seizing and crushing non-compliant e-bikes.

 Disclaimer: E-bike laws change frequently.
 This guide is for general information only and does not constitute legal advice.
 Always verify current rules with your state transport authority before riding.